Albert0i/DAO/reflux.md

 #### V. The trigger function
-To create triggr function in AS/400:
+To create trigger function in AS/400:
 ```
 CREATE TRIGGER albertoi/reflux_processor
 AFTER INSERT ON reflux